ONLYOFFICE/onlyoffice.github.io/README.md

 To use Apertium without limitations, install it to your own server.

 To send translation requests to your own server, change the url address of the `serviceUrl` variable in the `./scripts/apertium.js` file.

+## Know issues

+Translation from English to Serbo-Croatian has errors: extra characters are added to the translation.